Carmela longs for Furio while he is away in Italy.

 And, of course, Silvio is referring to her when he mentions the woman that Ralph beat to death.

-Tracee’s name is never mentioned by name in “Whoever Did This” either, but her memory undergirds the hour.
+Tracee’s name will not be mentioned in “Whoever Did This” either, but her memory undergirds that hour.
 Another important way that “Mergers & Acquisitions” sets up the next episode is by increasing Tony’s distrust of Ralph Cifaretto.
 Tony learns, from Valentina and Janice, of Ralph’s unusual sex habits here.
-Brian Gibson, in his essay “‘Black Guys My Ass’: Uncovering the Queerness of Racism in The Sopranos,” writes…
+Brian Gibson, in his essay “‘Black Guys My Ass’: Uncovering the Queerness of Racism in The Sopranos,” writes that…

 Ralph’s private sexual submission to women, exemplified by his queer gender-switching when he has Janice screw him from behind with a strap-on dildo (“Christopher”), makes him seem an impotent, passive liar to Tony and a traitor who, like the rat Pussy, is hiding his false male loyalty beneath an exaggerated hard-guy image.